Study Abroad Program Overview

 Enjoy this video of UCEAP students sharing their stories and experiences of life in Shanghai.

 Students attend classes with UC and host country students.

 Language of Instruction

-Limited Chinese language study is available at beginning, intermediate, and advanced levels.
+Limited Chinese language study is optional at beginning, intermediate, and advanced levels.
 You may take one course in Chinese language.